evolphotonics/fftprocdir/README.md

 After installing the pre-requisites as detailed above, download the zipfile, and extract it.
 If you do not have write permissions, extract/copy all its contents to a temporary location and change to that directory.

-You can, if you wish, copy/move the entire contents of the `fftprocdir.distrib` folder, including the subdirectory `fftprocdirpy` into the folder containing any EM images you wish to analyse.
+You can, if you wish, copy/move the entire contents of the `fftprocdir-main` folder, including the subdirectory `fftprocdirpy` into the folder containing any EM images you wish to analyse.
 Or you can simply run the package and navigate to the folder containing `TIF` format images, when asked to.
 These images are preferably organized by taxa or some other criterion of interest (color, tissue type, etc.), as the results will be stored in the working directory you first set.